![]() |

 Section 750.210 Eligibility for Public Contracts

-a) The requirements of this Section shall apply to all persons employing fifteen or more individuals at any time during the 365 day period immediately preceding the date of filing.
-No such person shall be eligible to be awarded a contract by a State agency, as defined in the Illinois Procurement Code [30 ILCS 500/1-15.100], unless such person has filed with the Department a properly completed and sworn Employer Report Form (Form PC-1, also known as IL 442-0010) or holds a valid Number.
-Such filing with the Department must take place prior to bid opening, if a bidding or competitive selection procedure is required under the Illinois Procurement Code [30 ILCS 500/1-1], or in all other cases, contract award.
-An Employer Report Form shall be deemed filed when it is received, in the Department's Chicago office, properly completed and signed.
+1) Duty to Register.
+Persons seeking to establish eligibility status to be awarded a contract by a State agency must register with the Department.
+The requirements of this Section shall apply to all persons employing 15 or more individuals at any time during the 365 day period immediately preceding the date of filing.
+No such employer shall be eligible to be awarded a contract by a State agency, as defined in the Illinois Procurement Code [30 ILCS 500/1-15.100], unless that employer has registered with the Department and holds a valid Illinois Department of Human Rights Eligibility Number.
+This registration with the Department must take place prior to bid opening, if a bidding or competitive selection procedure is required under the Illinois Procurement Code or, in all other cases, contract award.

-b) Each person who files such a form in compliance with this Section shall be issued a Number as evidence of its eligibility to bid on, or be awarded, public contracts.
-Such shall expire five years from the date of issue, without further notice to the person.
+b) Each person who registers pursuant to subsection (a) shall be issued a Number as evidence of its eligibility to bid on, or be awarded, public contracts.
+Each Number shall expire five years from the date of issue, without further notice to the employer.
 At any time prior to the expiration date, the Department may suspend or revoke the Number in accordance with the Act or this Part.
-Such Number shall also expire upon dissolution, sale, or merger of the public contractor or eligible bidder.
+The Number shall also expire upon dissolution, sale or merger of the public contractor or eligible bidder.
+Each person who has an expired Number and who files a completed form pursuant to subsection (a) will receive the same Number that the Department previously issued only if the form is filed within 365 days after expiration of the Number.

-c) If the Department finds that a public contractor or eligible bidder is underutilizing minorities and/or women in any job classification, as defined in Section 750.120 of this Part, it shall require the submission of an acceptable affirmative action plan.
+c) If the Department finds that a public contractor or eligible bidder is underutilizing minorities and/or women in any job classification, as defined in Section 750.120, it shall require the submission of an acceptable affirmative action plan.

-1) After submitting an acceptable plan, the contractor or eligible bidder shall file such reports as the Department may require to document the contractor's or s; progress under the plan.
-The Department may require that such reports contain information that includes, but is not limited to, the contractor's or eligible bidder's:
+1) After submitting an acceptable plan, the contractor or eligible bidder shall file such reports as the Department may require to document the contractor's progress under the plan.
+The Department may require that these reports contain information that includes, but is not limited to, the contractor's or eligible bidder's:

 B) hiring and promotional goals and timetables;